vuex-orm/plugin-graphql/README.md

 CRUD | Vuex Only | Persist to GraphQL API
 --| -- | --
 **R**EAD | getters['find'] & getters['findAll'] | dispatch('fetch')
-**C**REATE | dispatch('create) | dispatch('persist')
+**C**REATE | dispatch('create') | dispatch('persist')
 **U**PDATE | dispatch('save') | dispatch('push')
 **D**ELETE | dispatch('delete') | dispatch('destroy')

 ## Eager Loading

-All `belongsTo` related entities are eager loaded when fetch is called.
+All `belongsTo` and `hasOne` related entities are eager loaded when fetch is called.
 All other related entities have to be added to a static field in the model called `eagerLoad` to have them eagerly loaded with fetch.

 Example: